xavierraffin/xavierraffin.github.io/_posts/2016-12-17-Custom-webmap-from-multiple-images.md

 1. Change color channels to merge Red Green Blue into one channels
 2. Merge overlapping images
 3. Add geographical data into images transforming PNGs into geotiff
-4. Change geotiff from RGB to RGBA
+4. Remove geotiff RGB palette
 5. Build an _Image pyramid_ from Geotiff images
+6. Transform images in pyramid into 1 color band images
-6. Loading images into Geoserver
+7. Loading images into Geoserver
-7. Finalize layer style: apply final color, merge with other layers
+8. Finalize layer style: apply final color, merge with other layers
-8. Build TMS directory tree with Mapproxy
+9. Build TMS directory tree with Mapproxy
-9. Serve tile from this directory with NGINX
+10. Serve tile from this directory with NGINX
-10. Built a leaflet map on a webpage
+11. Built a leaflet map on a webpage

 _Note: Maybe it is possible to skip one step (especialy color manipulation) but all attempts I made failed_